 “What Nourishes You?”
 Monthly Meal Conversations

 The Lutheran Center hosts monthly meal conversations for staff and faculty on what nourishes them and contribute to their well-being.
 Each meal features a St. Olaf staff or faculty member who responds to the question “What Nourishes You?”
 Each month features a different speaker.
-See below for our past and future speakers this semester!

 Student Interreligious Circle